alperkumcu/alperkumcu.github.io/other.md

 Turkish translators seek to be protected by law.
 Hurriyet Daily News.
 29 September 2010. (en)

 <b>Miscellaneous</b><br>
-<p>I have two photoblogs titled as "<a href="https://theurbanmetaphor.tumblr.com" target="_blank">The Urban Metaphor</a>" and "<a href="http://citiesandwhat.tumblr.com" target="_blank">Cities and People</a>".
-The Urban Metaphor features pictures of street art and Cities and People is on the relationship between cities and individuals living in them.</p>
+I have two photoblogs titled as "<a href="https://theurbanmetaphor.tumblr.com" target="_blank">The Urban Metaphor</a>" and "<a href="http://citiesandwhat.tumblr.com" target="_blank">Cities and People</a>".
+The Urban Metaphor features pictures of street art and Cities and People is on the relationship between cities and individuals living in them.<br>

-<p>A new video series in on the way!</p>
+A new video series in on the way!<br>